alexanderop/talk-structure-vue-prag-25/slides.md

     v-click="1"
     icon="📏"
     title="Decision Framework"
-    description="A rule that maps team size, complexity, and timeline to structure" />
+    description="A simple guide that connects team size, how hard your app is, and time to the right setup" />

   <FeatureCard
     v-click="2"
     icon="⚖️"
     title="Structure Comparison"
-    description="A side by side of Flat, Micro, and Modular" />
+    description="A direct look at Flat, Micro, and Modular side by side" />
 </div>